oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ## Panda: Large and Loveable

 * **Summon Effect:** Everyone loves the Panda!
-When Summoned, she brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter +Strife damage incurred during this battle.
+When Summoned, she brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter +Schism damage incurred during this battle.
 * **Rider Bonus:** Panda Belly Smash!
 When an enemy triggers +Trauma during the fight, you can choose to *immediately* shift it to Panda's endurance and then add +Trauma to your own Payload.
 * **Final Form Affinity:** (favored positions in the Final Form) Pick one for now: X / Y / Z